libxsmm/libxsmm/README.md

 gcc [...] -Wl,--wrap=sgemm_,--wrap=dgemm_ /path/to/libxsmm.a
 ```

-Relinking the application is often done by copying, pasting, and modifying the linker command as shown when running the existing "make" (or similar build system), and then just re-invoking the modified link step.
+Relinking the application is often accomplished by copying, pasting, and modifying the linker command as shown when running "make" (or a similar build system), and then just re-invoking the modified link step.
 Please note that this first case is also working for an applications which is dynamically linked against LAPACK/BLAS.

-If an application is dynamically linked against LAPACK/BLAS, the unmodified application allows for intercepting these calls at startup time (runtime):
+If an application is dynamically linked against LAPACK/BLAS, the unmodified application allows for intercepting these calls at startup time (runtime) by using the LD_PRELOAD mechanism:

 ```
 LD_PRELOAD=/path/to/libxsmm.so ./myapplication